noamross/dissertation/dissertation.md

 ------------

-Emerging fungal infections pose major threats to plant and animal wildlife populations as well as livestock and crops.
+Emerging fungal infections pose major threats to plant and animal wildlife populations as well as to livestock and crops.
 Fungal life-history traits, including high virulence, long-lived environmental reservoirs, and host generalism are thought to contribute to the potential of these pathogens to drive local and global extinctions of some species [@Fisher2012; @Eskew2013].